yaacov/ROSE/README.rst

 .. code-block:: bash

-   kubectl apply -f rose-engine.yaml
+   kubectl apply -f rose-game-engine.yaml

 2. Check the status of the deployment:

 .. code-block:: bash

-   kubectl get deployments rose-engine
+   kubectl get deployments rose-game-engine

 3. Forward a local port to your pod for accessing the service locally:

 .. code-block:: bash

-   kubectl port-forward deployment/rose-engine-deployment 8880:8880
+   kubectl port-forward deployment/rose-game-engine 8880:8880

-Now, the service will be accessible locally at http://localhost:8880.
+Now, the game engine API service will be accessible locally at http://localhost:8880.

 Note: For production deployments, consider exposing the service using an Ingress controller or cloud provider specific solutions.